symfony/symfony-docs/cookbook/deployment/fortrabbit.rst

         }
     }

-Make sure this file is listed in your *imports*:
+Make sure this file is imported into the main config file:

 .. configuration-block::